Banking in Switzerland: Protections

-Breaches of banking secrecy laws in Switzerland are automatically processed pursuant to Article 47 of the Banking Law of 1934: those who disclose client information are subject to a maximum of five years imprisonment and 250,000 francs (€215,000 or US$250,000) in fines.
-Whistleblowers and leakers of client information often face hostility from the public and sustain professional set backs.
+Breaches of banking secrecy laws in Switzerland are automatically processed pursuant to Article 47 of the Banking Law of 1934: those who disclose client information are subject to a maximum of five years' imprisonment and 250,000 francs (€215,000 or US$250,000) in fines.
+Whistleblowers and leakers of client information often face hostility from the public and sustain professional setbacks.
 Denounced as a criminal in Switzerland, a federal arrest warrant has been in place for Bradley Birkenfeld since 2008, after he disclosed UBS client information to the U.S. Internal Revenue Service in 2007.
 After the 2008 financial crisis, the Swiss Parliament initiated a series of international tax treaties that rolled back banking secrecy protections for foreign clients in response to pressure from the European Union, United States, and United Kingdom.

 Major banks

 As of 2018, there are more than 400 securities dealers and banking institutions in Switzerland, ranging from the "Two Big Banks" down to small banks serving the needs of a single community or a few special clients.
 The largest and second largest Swiss banks are UBS Group AG and Credit Suisse Group AG, respectively.
 They account for over 50% of all deposits in Switzerland; each has extensive branch networks throughout the country and most international centers.
 Due to their size and complexity, UBS and Credit Suisse are subject to an extra degree of supervision from the Federal Banking Commission.

+As of 2023 only one in five Swiss people banks with either UBS or Credit Suisse, but most Swiss prefer one or the other.
+Credit Suisse was historically the bank of Protestant Zürich; UBS originated in Catholic Basel, near France.